Medowhill/pl_articles/en/6/index.md

 ### Tuple Patterns

-The previous article has already used tuple patterns.
+The last article has already used tuple patterns.
 They are in the form of `([pattern], … )`.
 The `equals` function uses tuple patterns and checks whether two lists are identical.

 ```scala
 def equal(l0: List[Int], l1: List[Int]): Boolean =